tarwn/lessthandot-hugo/blogs/content/posts/2015-02-19-bundling-with-the-requirejs-optimizer.md

 As I worked with this smaller example and a much larger one, here are some issues I ran into:

   * appDir: I ran into problems defining appDir too deeply and had to define it at the shared higher level (but only on the larger project, so this may be a side effect of the next item)
-  * paths: On the larger project I had a number of paths defined with a starting slash, which works fine for a site but the optimizer translates as “look on the root of the drive”, not seeing any reason for those to be root paths, I fixed them in my main RequireJS config to be relative
+  * paths: On the larger project I had a number of paths defined with a starting slash, which works fine for a site but the optimizer translates as "look on the root of the drive", not seeing any reason for those to be root paths, I fixed them in my main RequireJS config to be relative
   * fileExclusionRegExp: I attempted to invert this into an opt-in list using negative lookaheads, but was unable to get it to match more than one value for lookaheads, despite testing the expression elsewhere
   * optimize: can be used to turn off minification, which was necessary before I figured out how to filter out some 3rd party files that the optimizer would exit with an error over